OfficeDev/MS-Graph-Data-Connect/ManagedApp/README.md

 2. Select the **WhoKnowsWho** project in **Solution Explorer**.
 Select the **Build** menu, then **Publish WhoKnowsWho**.
 3. Select the **WebPackage** publishing profile and select **Publish**.

-This should generate a **WhoKnowsWho.zip** file in the `ManagedApp` directory, unless you specified a different output directory in the publishing profile.
+This should generate a **WhoKnowWho.zip** file in the `ManagedApp` directory, unless you specified a different output directory in the publishing profile.

 #### Upload the package to blob storage